-Box I.35.
-Recording of FDI transactions (concluded)

 Box table I.35.4.
-ABC (Babylonia) Ltd: Balance sheet after investment through the provision of services as at 31 December 2000 (Million of dollars)
+ABC (Baby through the provision lonia) Li of servi transactions (concluded) td: Balance sheet after investment ices as at 31 December 2000 dollars)

 Assets Liabilities

 Cash 15

 Short-term assets Short-term liabilities

 With parent company 10 With parent company 20

 With others 10 With others 5

 Intangible assets 4 Long-term liabilities 50

 Long-term assets Property, plant and equipment

 Property, plant and equipment 265 Shareholders' equity

 Common shares 15

 Retained earnings 200

 Total assets 294 Total liabilities 294

-between the goods item and the financial account in the BOP statement of the compiling country (box I.35).
+between the goods item and the financial account in the BOP statement of compiling the country (box I.35).

 I.87.
 Normally, directinvestment stocks or positions are compiled the balance sheets of from enterprises.
-Data on the stocks of foreign portfolio investment and other capital liabilities can also be extracted from this accounting statement, which provides the financial position of the company at stated date.
+Data on the stocks of foreign portfolio investment and other capital liabilities can also be extracted from this accounting statement, which provides the financial position of the company at а stated date.
 However, it is necessary to have some knowledge about the ownership of the equity and the holders of liabilities and short-term assets, including whether they are foreign or domestic investors.
 Moreover, in order to allocate the different types of international capital to the respective financial categories of direct investment, FPI and other capital, it is necessary to have additional information on the foreign investors and claimholders.

-L88.
+I.88.
 Movements of international capital can be compiled from an analysis of two balance sheets of an enterprise.
 Capital flows of direct investment, FPI and other capital can be compiled from this accounting statement of the enterprise.
 Once a foreign direct investor (an investor holding at least 10 per cent of the equity) has been identified, all the other types of equity instruments and liability items and receivables belonging to the direct investor and other related entities are considered as inward direct investment capital.